Cancer Treatment May Damage the Heart

-More people are living longer after a cancer diagnosis than at any time in the past thanks, in part, to new therapies and strategies for treating cancer.
-We know that cancer treatments may damage the heart and lead to cardiovascular problems.
-For instance, some chemotherapy agents can cause congestive heart failure, and many others can lead to a variety of cardiovascular problems, such as hypertension, arrhythmia, and autonomic neuropathy.
-Radiation therapies may also pose a risk to the health of your heart and may lead to late side effects such as premature coronary artery disease, valvular disease, pericardial disease and cardiac rhythm disturbances.
+Cardiac care may not be the first thing on a patient’s mind when fighting cancer, however, cancer and cardiovascular issues are closely linked.
+A number of cancer treatments, including chemotherapy as well as targeted cancer therapies, may damage the heart and lead to cardiovascular toxicity.
+For instance, some chemotherapy agents can cause congestive heart failure, and other treatment agents can lead to a variety of cardiovascular problems, such as high blood pressure and abnormal heart rhythm.
+Radiation therapies may also pose a risk to the health of your heart and may lead to late side effects such as premature coronary artery disease, damage to valves in the heart and cardiac rhythm disturbances.

 Protecting your heart before, during and after cancer treatment.

 Cardiology and oncology specialists at Robert Wood Johnson University Hospital, together with Rutgers Cancer Institute of New Jersey, collaborate to prevent and combat heart damage caused by treatment such as chemotherapy and radiation, an effect known as cardiotoxicity.
 These side effects may occur at the time of therapy or years after treatment during survivorship.
 For patients with preexisting heart disease, proactive steps are taken to detect, monitor, and treat cardiac conditions such as heart failure, high blood pressure, abnormal heart rhythm and vascular disease throughout cancer treatment and also after completion of therapy as part of survivorship.